cvk98/Proxmox-memory-balancer/README.md

 This project is unlikely to be further supported, as I am writing a new one.
 This will be an analogue of the automatic mode of Vmware DRS.
 Stay tuned.

+!!!
+If HA is enabled in your cluster, the script cannot correctly determine the migration process.
+Just select the correct number of seconds in the last line of the script.
+In my case, it's 90 seconds.